 1. Refer to the Disney Planet Challenge Handbook, page 14, Teacher Page--Implementing the Project.
 Review with students the Goals and Action Plan for the project.
 Explain to the students that they will now begin their action plan.
 What are the activities noted on the Action Plan?
-Are there multiple things that need to be done during the same period to
+Are there multiple things that need to be done during the same period to complete activities?
+What additional information do they need to find out?
+Use page 14 to guide the implementation of the class project.

-2. Distribute Disney Planet Challenge Handbook, page 15, Student Page--Implementing the Project, Activity Record Log.
+- 2. Distribute Disney Planet Challenge Handbook, page 15, Student Page--Implementing the Project, Activity Record Log.
 Remind students to record the activities as they do them and complete the chart.
 Have students enter their projected outcomes.
-As students complete activities have students enter the actual outcomes.

-Teacher Note: Rather than having every student complete student page 15, consider having different groups monitor different activities, or completing a large class chart of the activities.

-3. Distribute Disney Planet Challenge Handbook, page 16, Student Page--Implementing the Project, Pre-Project Observations.
+As students complete activities have students enter the actual outcomes. - 3.
+Teacher Note: Rather than having every student complete student page 15, consider having different groups monitor different activities, or completing a large class chart of the activities. - 4.
+Distribute Disney Planet Challenge Handbook, page 16, Student Page--Implementing the Project, Pre-Project Observations.
 Explain that students will be spending several class periods conducting additional research on their project and implementing their action plan.
 Have students conduct a pre-project observation to collect base-line data.
-Encourage students to sketch/write about the issue before it is addressed in the project.

-Teacher Note: See Lesson 6 for ideas about making quality observations.

-4. Begin the action plan by displaying the collected resources for the students.
+Encourage students to sketch/write about the issue before it is addressed in the project. - 5.
+Teacher Note: See Lesson 6 for ideas about making quality observations. - Begin the action plan by displaying the collected resources for the students.
 Review what is available for students to read or view.
 Decide the best way to divide the information for students to research.
 Distribute Disney Planet Challenge Handbook, page 17--Student Page, Implementing the Project, Information You Want to Remember.
 Encourage students to record the information they are learning.